ryanrolds/bufferpack/README.md

   to multiple interpretations.
 Caveat coder!

-  (3) The 8 "integer" codes clip their encoded values to the minima and maxmima of their respective types:  If you invoke Struct.Pack('b', [-129]), for instance, the result will be [128], which is the octet encoding of -128, which is the minima of a signed char.
-Similarly, Struct.Pack('h', [-32769]) returns [128, 0].
+  (3) The 8 "integer" codes clip their encoded values to the minima and maxmima of their respective types:  If you invoke Struct.pack('b', [-129]), for instance, the result will be [128], which is the octet encoding of -128, which is the minima of a signed char.
+Similarly, Struct.pack('h', [-32769]) returns [128, 0].
 Fractions are truncated.

   (4) Since JavaScript doesn't natively support 32-bit floats, whenever a float